LooDaHu/Remote-File-Explorer/README.md

 # Welcome to Remote File Explorer!

 Hi!
 This web application can help you access your personal computer at your mobile devices.
+And also, if this readme is not shown co

 # How It Works